 4. Statue of Liberty-Ellis Island Foundation

-The resources available via the Statue of Liberty-Ellis Island Foundation include records on millions of passengers who reached the U.S. through the Port of New York between 1820 and 1957.
+The resources available via the Statue of Liberty-Ellis Island Foundation include records on millions of immigrants who reached the U.S. through the Port of New York between 1820 and 1957.

 5. The USGenWeb Project

-The project’s national website offers links to its state websites, which offer links to county websites.
+The project’s national website offers links to its state websites, which then have links to county websites.
 The types of resources available through these sites include:

 - Listings of local sources for records